NHL commissioner: John Ziegler (1977–1992)

-In 1977, John Ziegler became the fourth president of the NHL, succeeding Clarence Campbell.
+In 1977, John Ziegler became the fourth president of the NHL, succeeding Campbell.
 It was under Ziegler's watch that the WHA disbanded in 1979, and the NHL absorbed four of its teams (the Edmonton Oilers, Quebec Nordiques, Hartford Whalers, and original Winnipeg Jets), and near the end of his tenure in 1991, the San Jose Sharks began play, returning the NHL to the Bay Area for the first time since 1975.

-Also under Ziegler's watch, N.H.L. headquarters were moved from Montreal to New York City.
+Also under Ziegler's watch, NHL headquarters were moved from Montreal to New York City.

 In 1987, Rendez-vous '87, a series between the Soviet national team and a team of stars from the NHL, was held in Quebec City.
 The two teams split the two-game series, and propelled an influx of Soviet players being drafted into the NHL by the end of the 1980s.

-He was forced out of office in 1992 by the settlement, which resolved the ten-day strike.
+The first league-wide labor dispute occurred under Ziegler toward the end of the 1991–92 season.
+Ziegler was forced out of office by the owners as a result of the settlement that resolved the ten-day strike.